stylextv/maple/README.md

 ## Options
 With the help of options you can better customize the behavior and functionality of LYNX to your personal needs.

-Use the command '#help option' (not implemented yet!) in combination with the table of available options below to start customizing the bot.
+Use the command `#help option` in combination with the table of available options below to start customizing the bot.

   * #### allowBreak
     Whether or not the bot should be allowed to break blocks in order to get to the specified goal.